Caregiver Breaks (Respite)

 Are you a caregiver struggling to attend appointments, go to the grocery store, or meet with friends or family?

 Caring for a loved one creates many challenges.
 PCOA is here to help you decrease stress and increase support and coping skills.
-It is critical that if you are a caregiver, you take time to attend to your personal needs, as well as the needs of the person you are caring for.
+It is critical that if you are a caregiver, you take time to attend to your personal needs and take a break from meeting the needs of the person or people you care for.

 Additional Resources